awsdocs/aws-cdk-guide/doc_source/constructs.md

 ------

 In Python, Java, and C\#, L1 construct properties that aren't simple Booleans, strings, numbers, or containers are represented by types defined as inner classes of the L1 construct\.
-For example, the optional property `corsConfiguration` of a `CfnBucket` requires a wrapper of type `Cfn.CorsConfigurationProperty`\.
+For example, the optional property `corsConfiguration` of a `CfnBucket` requires a wrapper of type `CfnBucket.CorsConfigurationProperty`\.
 Here we are defining `corsConfiguration` on a `CfnBucket` instance\.

 ------
 #### [ TypeScript ]